Roboy/memory/docs/Usage/2_initial_experience.rst

 - 'properties' = A map of property keys with values

 For the correct use use of properties, relationships and labels, consider :ref:`roboy_protocol`.

-Examples payloads as well as the whole structure of the calls are mentioned below.
+Sample payloads as well as the whole structure of the calls are mentioned below.

 Create queries
 --------------------------------------------------